 On behalf of The Law Office of Gustavo E. Frances, P.A.

 It is common for divorced parents to be concerned about their children’s safety, especially when they visit the other parent.
 If you worry about your kids’ safety, you should first talk to your former spouse and confront the issue.
-If you have done so in the past, perhaps it is time to hire an experienced Fort Lauderdale child custody attorney to help you figure out the best approach to communicating with your ex and taking legal action if necessary.
+If you have done so in the past, perhaps it is time to hire an experienced Fort Lauderdale child custody lawyer to help you figure out the best approach to communicating with your ex and taking legal action if necessary.

 If you feel that your ex is not a responsible parent, the court can take a look at your circumstances.
 Courts take child safety very seriously.
 Judges will take their time investigating the matter and making child custody decisions that are fair for everyone, but most importantly for the children.
 Before custody or visitation is granted, the judge will study the allegations to determine if they are true.
 Other family services may also become involved in your case.
 They may contact your neighbors, family, and your children’s teachers in an effort to gather facts.
 The accused parent will spend time with the children but sometimes the visits are supervised to make sure the child is safe.